indigo-dc/tts/gitbook/README.md

 - OpenNebula credentials

 ## Interfaces
-TTS provides a web and a REST interface for users to create/retrieve and remove credentials.
+WaTTS provides a web and a REST interface for users to create/retrieve and remove credentials.